Grindr Admits It Shared HIV Status Of Users

 The same-sex dating app Grindr responded Monday to revelations that it allowed third parties to view the HIV status of users, saying its customers had the option not to supply sensitive information.

-Grindr acknowledged that information on users' HIV status, including the date they were last tested for the virus, was shared with two companies – Apptimize and Localytics, who were paid to monitor and analyze how the app was being used.
+Grindr acknowledged that information on users' HIV status, including the date they were last tested for the virus, was shared with two companies, Apptimize and Localytics, that were paid to monitor and analyze how the app was being used.

-News that the app was sharing the data first appeared in a story by Buzzfeed on Monday.
+News that the app was sharing the data first appeared in a story by BuzzFeed on Monday.

-Buzzfeed wrote: "Because the HIV information is sent together with users' GPS data, phone ID, and email, it could identify specific users and their HIV status, according to Antoine Pultier, a researcher at the Norwegian nonprofit SINTEF, which first identified the issue."
+BuzzFeed wrote: "Because the HIV information is sent together with users' GPS data, phone ID, and email, it could identify specific users and their HIV status, according to Antoine Pultier, a researcher at the Norwegian nonprofit SINTEF, which first identified the issue."

 In a point-by-point response on its Tumblr page, Grindr said: "It's important to remember that Grindr is a public forum.
 We give users the option to post information about themselves including HIV status and last test date, and we make it clear in our privacy policy that if you choose to include this information in your profile, the information will also become public."